davamram/eft_analyzer/README.md

 # code_for_EFT_analysis

-Creat the following directories :
+Creat the following directories (or run shell script included):

 /data/